 Craft Lake City and Equality Utah are pleased to announce a new street-side installation, Local Voices: Equality Utah, now on view outdoors in downtown Salt Lake City.
-The social distancing-friendly project, supported in part by The Temporary Museum of Permanent Change and The Center for the Living City, is displayed in 14 steel frames along Broadway (300 S), between 200 West and 200 East.
+The social distancing-friendly project is displayed in 14 steel frames along Broadway (300 S), between 200 West and 200 East.

 Through eleven visually dynamic designs and an audio tour produced by 90.9 KRCL, Local Voices: Equality Utah highlights victories achieved in Utah since 2019, including the passing of an LGBTQ-inclusive hate crimes law and Utah’s recent banning of conversion therapy for minors.
 The installation also celebrates artists, healthcare professionals, “rebels and radicals” in Utah and beyond, including Utah Pride Center board member Nikki Boyer, activist Audre Lorde, nurse Maggie Snyder and Dr. Kristen Ries, actor Billy Porter and filmmaker Dustin Lance Black.
 Finally, inspired by the theme “Spark the Fire,” the outdoor display identifies opportunities for our state to grow into a more inclusive and resilient community, with Equality Utah committing to advocate for the Equal Rights Amendment, take action on climate change, and support the fight for equality for QTPOC community members.